 Kyle is a writer living in Los Angeles.
-His work spans across media, including but not limited to theater, film, television, children's literature, and interactive experiences.
+His work spans across media, including but not limited to theater, film, television, children's literature and educational content, and interactive experiences.
 He's worked as a writer and editor for Disney Publishing and Digital Media, freelanced in script coverage for Center Theatre Group, Theatre@Boston Court, and Sundance Theatre Lab, and provided dramaturgical support for various independent playwrights and screenwriters.

-His screenplay WAR AND JIM was named finalist in the 2017 Arch & Bruce Brown Playwriting Competition.
+In 2017 Kyle's screenplay WAR AND JIM was named finalist in the Arch & Bruce Brown Playwriting Competition.
 This is amusing because WAR AND JIM started as a play several years ago, but Kyle submitted a new screenplay adaptation because, well, they accepted screenplays.
 In a playwriting competition.
 Doesn't matter.
 Point is the script got to the finals of something.

 In other news, Kyle is developing an original pilot, PHYSIQUE!, and a short film, SFH, all while writing his first novel (no title yet).
 Lots to do!

 Kyle's plays have been developed or performed by Great Plains Theatre Conference (2013 and 2017 PlayLabs playwright), The Lark, Theatricum Botanicum, Ensemble Studio Theatre/Los Angeles, Psychic Visions Theatre, Naked Angels Tuesdays@9 Los Angeles, and L.A.'s Homo-Centric, among other organizations.